carltonyfakhry/InvenireSRNA/README.md

 An interactive webserver providing some of the functionality as this R package is available at [InvenireSRNA web server](http://markov.math.umb.edu/inveniresrna/).

 ## Citation
-Carl Tony Fakhry, Prajna Kulkarni, Ping Chen, Rahul Kulkarni and Kourosh Zarringhalam (2017).
+[1] Carl Tony Fakhry, Prajna Kulkarni, Ping Chen, Rahul Kulkarni and Kourosh Zarringhalam (2017).
 "Prediction of bacterial small RNAs in the RsmA (CsrA) and ToxT pathways: a machine learning approach."
 BMC Genomics, 18.

+[2] Carl T. Fakhry, Kourosh Zarringhalam, and Rahul V. Kulkarni.
+"Bioinformatic Approach for Prediction of CsrA/RsmA-Regulating Small
+RNAs in Bacteria."
+Methods in Molecular Biology, pp. 47-56.
+Humana Press, New York, NY, 2018.